Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerContainerExtension-c.rst

 .. sip:class-description::
     :status: todo
-    :brief: Allows you to add pages to a custom multi-page container in Qt Designer's workspace
+    :brief: Allows you to add pages to a custom multi-page container in Qt Widgets Designer's workspace
-    :digest: cf9f5931bcbe7b49de6a9c52bcd0530c
+    :digest: b568f4d8c50a703d7866e314cfb5abfb

-The :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension` class allows you to add pages to a custom multi-page container in *Qt Designer*'s workspace.
+The :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension` class allows you to add pages to a custom multi-page container in Qt Widgets Designer's workspace.

 .. image:: ../../../images/containerextension-example.webp

 :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension` provide an interface for creating custom container extensions.
-A container extension consists of a collection of functions that *Qt Designer* needs to manage a multi-page container plugin, and a list of the container's pages.
+A container extension consists of a collection of functions that Qt Widgets Designer needs to manage a multi-page container plugin, and a list of the container's pages.

 **Warning:** This is *not* an extension for container plugins in general, only custom *multi-page* containers.